michaelcale/books/books/go/0320-xml/060-easy-struct-def-generation.md

 Id: 334
 ---

-Manually generating struct definitions to match structure of XML file can be tedious.
+Writing struct definitions for XML parsing can be tedious.

-You can use [chidley](https://github.com/gnewton/chidley) tool to automatically generate struct definitions based on sample XML file.
+You can use [chidley](https://github.com/gnewton/chidley) to automatically generate struct definitions from sample XML file.

 Install the tool with `go get -u github.com/gnewton/chidley`.

 Run: `chidley sample.xml`.

-This will print Go struct definitions to stdout.
+This will print Go struct definitions to standard out.

-The tool has many options.
-You can get a list with `chidley -h`.
+To list all program options do `chidley -h`.